- Reducing CO2 Emissions and CO2 Emissions Intensity

 Status of Scope 1 and Scope 2

-Since fiscal 2013, the Toyo Tires Group has been working toward the target of reducing Scope 1 and Scope 2* CO2 emissions per unit of production at its production sites in Japan by 15% from fiscal 2005 levels by the end of fiscal 2020.
+Since fiscal 2013, Toyo Tires Group has been working toward the target of reducing Scope 1 and Scope 2* CO2 emissions intensity per unit of production at its production sites in Japan by 15% compared to fiscal 2005 by the end of fiscal 2020.

-CO2 emissions per unit of production (Scope 1 and 2) (in Japan)
+CO2 emissions intensity per unit of production (Scope 1 and 2) (in Japan)

-- * As the electricity emission factor, the actual receiving-end emission factor for fiscal 2005 was used; as the denominator, the combined value of new rubber consumption and the amount of materials converted to new rubber at our production bases was used.
+- * As the electricity CO2 emission factor, the actual emission factor of power receiving terminal for fiscal 2005 was used; as the denominator, the combined value of new rubber consumption and the amount of materials converted to new rubber at our plants was used.

-Changes in CO2 emissions per unit of production (Scope 1 and 2) (in/outside Japan)
+Trend in CO2 emissions intensity per unit of production (Scope 1 and 2) (in/outside Japan)

-- * Data collection period for each fiscal year was from January 1 to December 31.
+- * Data is based on a fiscal year from January to December.

-Since fiscal 2013, We have been calculating Scope 3 CO2 emissions* from our tire business towards the goal of reducing CO2 emissions throughout the entire value chain, from the procurement of raw materials to the disposal of products.
-In fiscal 2015, Scope1 and 2 CO2 emissions accounted for 3.5% of our total emissions, and Scope 3, 96.5%.
-The area with the most CO2 emissions was Category 11 of Scope 3 (use of products), accounting for 86% of all scopes.
+Since fiscal 2013, We have been calculating Scope 3* from our tire business towards the goal of reducing CO2 emissions throughout the entire value chain, from the procurement of raw materials to the disposal of products.
+In FY 2016, Scope 1 and 2 CO2 emissions accounted for 3.9% of our total emissions.
+It was 96.1% for Scope 3.
+The area with the most CO2 emissions was Category 11 of Scope 3 (users of the products), accounting for 85.3% of all scopes.

 We will focus in particular on the reduction of CO2 emissions from product use, through further popularization and performance upgrading of fuel-efficient tires while working on the improvement of data collection and management accuracy.

-- * Scope 3: Indirect emissions from other activities (e.g. transportation and use of products, employee commuting, and business trips)
+- * Scope 3: Indirect emissions from other activities (e.g., transporting and using our products, employees’ commute and business trips, etc.).

-To calculate CO2 emissions in the lifecycle of tires, the Environment Subcommittee, Technical Committee, of the Japan Automobile Tyre Manufacturers Association, Inc. in April 2012 published “Tyre LCCO2 Calculation Guidelines Ver.
-2.0″.
-These Guidelines have been developed based on the Tyre LCA Calculation Method, which has a track record for use in the Japanese tire and rubber industry, and by referring to standards and systems related to LCA in Japan and abroad (ISO 14044, the Japanese Carbon Footprint system, PAS2050, BPX30-323, and GHG protocol).
+To calculate CO2 emissions for the entire lifecycle of tires, Environment Subcommittee and Technical Committee of the Japan Automobile Tyre Manufacturers Association published “Tyre LCCO2 Calculation Guidelines (Ver.
+2.0)” in April 2012.
+These Guidelines have been developed based on the Tyre LCA Calculation Method, which has a track record for use in the Japanese tire and rubber industry, and by referring to standards and systems related to LCA in Japan and abroad (ISO14044, the Japanese Carbon Footprint system, PAS2050, BPX30-323, and GHG protocol).

 Tire CO2 emissions calculated in accordance with these Guidelines are as follows.

-Greenhouse gas (GHG) emissions (converted to CO2) over the lifecycle of one tire
+Greenhouse gas emissions (converted to CO2) over the lifecycle of a tire

 - * Source: The Japan Automobile Tyre Manufacturers Association, Inc.